Ever tried to “undo” a division problem in your head and ended up with a blank stare?

 - Keep a “division‑to‑multiplication” cheat sheet – A one‑liner like “÷ → ×, keep the same number” on a sticky note can save you from brain‑fry during exams or budgeting.

-- take advantage of mental math tricks – For common divisors (2, 5, 10), you can quickly think of the inverse as “double,” “times five,” or “add a zero.”
+- put to work mental math tricks – For common divisors (2, 5, 10), you can quickly think of the inverse as “double,” “times five,” or “add a zero.”
 Then reverse it instantly.

 - Watch the signs – When both numbers are negative, the quotient is positive, but the inverse multiplication brings back the negative dividend.
 A quick “sign check” before you finish can catch errors.